 Each week of the series will focus on a different playwright and play with staged readings by an ensemble cast.
 Audiences will have the opportunity to return each week of the series to experience a new work examining the American experience and asking the question, “Where are we going?”

-- Erin Malone Turner's Spaced Out is a science-fiction drama that explores a family in crisis, virtual reality, miscommunication, grief, and the various ways people attempt to escape their troubles - in Ollie’s case, to an alternate universe of sorts.
+March 12 and 13: Spaced Out by Erin Malone Turner - Spaced Out is a science-fiction drama that explores a family in crisis; virtual reality, miscommunication, grief, and the various ways people attempt to escape their troubles - in Ollie’s case, to an alternate universe of sorts.
 This surrealist play is an adventure of movement, technology, and Sign Language, as well as a bizarre journey through space and time.